Shadow-Admins/Cyber_Club/Starting_Point/DFIR/Memory_Forensics/Volatility/README.md

 <details>
     <summary>Walkthrough</summary>
 <p></p>
-To find the Pid of notepad we will list all processes using the volatility option <kbd>pstree</kbd>.
+To find the Pid of notepad we will list all processes using the volatility option <kbd>pstree</kbd> I like to append it to a .txt file incase I need to look at the process tree later in the analysis.
 The command looks like this:
 <p></p>

 ```
-sudo volatility -f Triage-Memory.mem --profile=Win7SP1x64 pstree
+sudo volatility -f Triage-Memory.mem --profile=Win7SP1x64 pstree > pstree.txt
 ```

 <p></p>